10 Biggest Money Mistakes

 The first thing you need to do is catch up on your late payments and then address any spending, budgeting or income issues that have caused you to fall behind.
-This can hurt your credit score and make it difficult to qualify for a mortgage when you are ready.
+Then work to stick to your budget so this doesn't happen. again.

-Using Your Credit Cards for Everyday Expenses
+Using Credit Cards for Everyday Expenses

 It's also easier to stop paying close attention to your budget when you constantly fall back on your credit card.
 You need to stop using your credit cards and start following a budget to kick your credit card habit.

 When you are in a tight financial situation, you may be tempted to borrow money from your friends or your family.
-When you do this, you put strain on your relationship with them.
+When you do this, you put a strain on your relationship with them.
 They may begin to question your financial decisions and feel like they can make comments about your spending habits.

 Quit Your Job Without a Plan

 When you quit your job, you do not qualify for unemployment insurance, and you may find yourself in a very tight financial situation.
 It is also more difficult to find a job when you are not currently employed.

-Stay at a Dead End Job
+Staying at a Dead End Job

-Another big financial mistake is choosing to stay at a dead end job.
-This can hurt you financially, because it does not give you room for advancement.
+Another big financial mistake is choosing to stay at a dead-end job.
+This can hurt you financially because it does not give you room for advancement or to increase your earnings.
 While you may take a job as a stepping stone or because you are desperate for work, you do need to have a plan to move on to a better job.

-When you do not have a budget, you can make decent money and still struggle to get by.
+Without a budget, you can make decent money and still struggle to get by.
 It can be difficult to reach your financial goals when you do not have a solid budget in place.
 Take the time now to set up a budget, and continue to do it every month.

-Neglecting to Set Up a Financial Plan
+Not Having a Financial Plan

 Your financial plan will help you decide when you should start investing your money, how much to save for retirement, and other financial goals.
 Take the time to set up your financial plan today.

-Never Setting Financial Goals
+Not Setting Goals

 If you do not set specific goals, you will flounder.
 You may never get to the point where you have a down payment save for your home or be in a good position when it is time to retire.
 Take time to set solid financial goals and review them each year.